 c.
 The Self-Employment tax rate is 15.3% on every dollar of profit.

-Self-Employment taxes are comparatively easy.
-What did your business profit?
+While income tax is goofy and varies pretty wildly, self-employment taxes are comparatively straightforward.
+What is your business profit?
 Pay Uncle Sam 15.3% of that.

 Step 2: Figure out Your Profit Each Week